Digital Media Cinema Production (DCPR)

 Presents professional digital cinema production techniques used in narrative filmmaking.
 Addresses problem-solving issues related to pre-production, production and post-production.
 Introduces the roles and duties of the director, producer, assistant director, and other key crew positions.
 Prepares students for work on professional sets as production assistants.

-Course fee of $10 for equipment applies.
+Course lecture fee of $60 for equipment applies.

 Software fee of $15 applies.